JWoww: Career

 Before Jersey Shore, Farley owned a graphic design business, Jenni Farley Designs, Inc. In December 2009, at age 23, Farley began appearing in Jersey Shore in which she and seven housemates spent the summer in Seaside Heights, New Jersey.
 The second season was filmed in Miami, Florida, and then the third season returned to New Jersey.
 A fourth season of the series was filmed in Florence, Italy, and the final two seasons moved back to Seaside Heights.

 Farley launched a line, "Filthy Couture", in a Las Vegas runway show in July 2010.
 After four months of operation, the line ceased sales in October 2010 due to a threatened trademark lawsuit.
 Farley stated that the brand was not over and a new line would be released.
 In April 2011, MTV announced that it ordered two Jersey Shore spin-off series, one of which will feature Farley and castmate Nicole Polizzi.
 Twelve episodes were ordered for the first season.
-In 2010 she released a book titled The Rules According to JWOWW: Shore-Tested Secrets On Landing a Mint Guy, Staying Fresh to Death, and Kicking the Competition to the Curb.
+In 2010, she released a book titled The Rules According to JWOWW: Shore-Tested Secrets On Landing a Mint Guy, Staying Fresh to Death, and Kicking the Competition to the Curb.
 In 2012, she was sued for allegedly filming several episodes of her reality show without proper authorization from her landlord.

 In 2012, Farley and her Jersey Shore co-star Nicole Polizzi began starring in Snooki & JWoww, which premiered on MTV on June 21, 2012.
 The first season was filmed over the course of six weeks at a former two-story firehouse located near Grove and Mercer Streets in Jersey City, New Jersey, followed Polizzi and Farley moving in together, and was described as a modern-day Laverne & Shirley.
 Farley also hosted MTV's Club New Year's Eve 2013 with Polizzi and Jeff Dye to ring in 2013.
 The duo did star again in the second season of Snooki & JWoww, which followed the stars at their actual permanent residences, and premiered on January 8, 2013.
 It was renewed for a third season.

 In October 2011, Farley launched her official website.

 In January 2013, Farley ranked in GQ magazine's "Sexiest 100 Ladies of the 21st Century" list.

 In 2015, Farley competed and won the seventh season of Worst Cooks in America: Celebrity Edition.
 Farley also made her feature film debut starring in the indie production, The Mint, in which she played the girlfriend of a record executive and also served as the film's executive producer.
 Since late 2015, she has starred in Snooki & Jwoww: Moms with Attitude.

 In 2018, Farley returned to the Jersey Shore franchise starring in Jersey Shore: Family Vacation.

+In 2024, Farley made her directorial debut with the found footage horror film Devon.
+On February 25, 2025, Farley was announced to write and direct Nanny Cam.
+The film draws on her own personal experiences growing up with an absent mother and of first-time motherhood.